How to Adopt a Child: What You Need to Know About the Adoption Process

 In short, the cost of bringing a new bundle of joy in your life is an expensive one.
 Chances are, if you are exploring adoption, you have some understanding of the adoption cost, and have some sort of savings plan in place.
 But be assured: it’s never too late to start!

-The Role of Birth Parents and the Adoption Registry
+The Role of Biological Parents and the Adoption Registry

-There are few involved parties more important to the adoption process than your prospective biological parent.
+There are few involved parties more important to the adoption process than your prospective biological parents.
 Early on in your partnership with an adoption agency, they will probably ask you to fill out an in-depth questionnaire and/or adoption profile to better understand the adoption opportunities you are looking for.
-Much of the focus of these questionnaires and profiles will be measuring which prospective birth mothers may be a good fit for your adoption aspirations.
+Much of the focus of these questionnaires and profiles will be measuring which prospective birth mother may be a good fit for your adoption aspirations.
 It is imperative to be one-hundred-percent honest during this stage with what you will consider and won’t consider accepting in your future child.
-Anything in the realm of gender, age, nationality, medical condition is likely to come up, so it will behoove you to do your research and discuss any difficult decisions with your partner ahead of time.
+Anything in the realm of gender, age, nationality, or medical condition is likely to come up during the adoptive placement process, so it will behoove you to do your research and discuss any difficult decisions with your partner ahead of time.

 Parents Magazine recently reported that “Up to 90 percent [of birth mothers] choose their child’s adoptive parents and communicate with them before and after the adoption.”
 The relationship with the birth parent will prove the most important one you build throughout the adoption process.